The Jobs Victoria Fund is providing $250 million in wage subsidies to help Victorian businesses to grow and to create 10,000 secure jobs.

 - whether the employee is transitioning from a job with the same employer.

 - All successful applicants may be subject to a range of compliance and probity processes, including an independent audit.

 If this is your first application to the Jobs Victoria Fund since the updated guidelines were introduced:

 If you have registered as an employer since the updated guidelines were introduced, you can return to an existing application or submit an additional application:

 Please note: You must hire employees from one of the priority groups of jobseekers before you make an application.

 If you applied to the Jobs Victoria Fund between 26 March 2021 and 10am 16 November 2021 your Grant Agreement is administered under the Jobs Victoria Fund guidelines that were in place at that time.
 You can access the guidelines, Frequently Asked Questions and definitions on this page.

 Resources to support your application

-The following resources can assist you to prepare your application:
+The following resources can assist you with your application:

 - Questionnaire – Is my business eligible?